pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 main process unwraps the results, outputs any errors it finds, and tracks the overall regeneration status during the process.

+For security purposes (and also because sandboxing isn't supported yet), ebuild sourcing is run within a restricted shell environment.
+This rejects a lot of functionality usually possible in a regular bash shell including not allowing external commands to be run.
+To see the entire list (with minor differences[^3]), run `man rbash`.
+In addition, sourcing functionality is configured to act similar to `set -e` being enabled meaning any command failing in global scope will cause a package to fail sourcing.
+Overall, the stricter environment has highlighted a lot of the more questionable bash usage in the tree such as using `return 0` or declaring local variables in global scope.

 # Benchmarks and performance

 Rough benchmarks comparing the metadata generation implementations of portage,